Create a retro red and blue 3d analyph text effect in Photoshop

 Variation 1: Turn off the original text

-At this point, the main 3D text effect is complete.
-But there's a couple of easy ways to create variations of it.
+There are a couple of easy ways to create variations of this effect.

-One way is to turn off the original type layer by clicking its visibility icon in the Layers panel:
+First, try turning off the original text layer by clicking its visibility icon in the Layers panel.

 Turning off the original text in the retro 3D effect